 As is now known by many game developers, the latest innovation in the war for scalability is the entity-component-system (ECS) programming model.
 Entities are little more than an identifier and an indirectly-associated collection of razor-thin ECS components.
 The ECS offers not just a possible light-weight representation of a simulant, but also a memory-access- and vectorization-friendly means of organizing its components.
 The ECS therefore make a lovely home for our masses of ants.
 After all, ants have such a muted effect on the world that their implementation need know very little – nor affect much of – the outside world.

 The space marine, however, is the complementary case.
-Whereas ants might number in the 10s or 100s of thousands, space marines are likely to number in the dozens.
+Whereas ants might number in the 10s or 100s of thousands, space marines are likely to number in the dozens or hundreds.
 The advantages of quantitative scalability of the ECS isn’t nearly as meaningful here.
 What’s more, the space marine is the main force of causality in our simulation, meaning that living inside the myopic constraints of an ECS poses increasingly-hard problems at the level of programmability.
 Sure, our programmer could attempt to sit down a graph out all possible causal sequences involved with the marine in order to appropriately chain the systems together, but that will not be an easy or stable method throughout the lifetime of development.
 Given that the things that marines like to affect most of all is other marines (via explosive munitions or hails of bullets), circularity in our hand-crafted causal sequence is difficult to avoid when possible, and difficult to sequence where unavoidable.
 So why should the space marine be force-fitted inside an ECS system when he would be much more comfortable in the more classic event-based one?
 Why not accommodate both of these simulants equally by exposing one API for the interruptible, event-based system and another API for the non-interruptible, ECS-based system?
 In short, why not both?